Are Screenshots Admissible in Court? (2026): Why They Fail and How to Fix It

 - China (2018): Hangzhou Internet Court accepted blockchain as evidence in a copyright infringement case

-- Italy (2019): Law 12/2019 legally recognized blockchain timestamps with same effect as electronic time stamps under eIDAS
+- Italy (2019): D.L.
+135/2018, art.
+8-ter (converted by Law 12/2019) recognized blockchain timestamps with the same legal effect as electronic time stamps under eIDAS

 - EU (2024): eIDAS 2 explicitly recognizes qualified electronic ledgers